felfelyuen/tp/docs/UserGuide.md

 If no deck is selected, this command cannot be used.

 ### Summary view of the flashcard deck: `list`
 Shows a list of all the flashcards in your deck, including information about the index and question of each flashcard.
-Limit to only 50 flashcards per page.

 Format: `list`
 Examples: